Cannabis Legalization; A Cause for Good?

-A further part of this legislation moved cannabis from a Schedule 1 Drug (the classification that means the drug offers no medicinal benefits) to a Schedule 2 Drug which means cannabis falls into the category of drugs which are controlled but have a recognised medical use and can be prescribed in certain circumstances.
+A further part of this legislation moved cannabis from a Schedule 1 Drug (the classification that means the drug offers no medicinal benefits) to a Schedule 2 Drug which means cannabis falls into the category of drugs that are controlled but have a recognized medical use and can be prescribed in certain circumstances.

 Added to this the UK government have made a declaration on the petition section of their official website, that should any public petition gain more than 100,000 signatures then the petition could be debated in parliament.

 In 2016 a petition to legalize cannabis got almost a quarter of a million signatures and was summarily dismissed out of hand, with no debate and the weakest of statements provided as an excuse from the then government.

 So whilst the UK government is happy to shut down debate on legalization, continues to enforce archaic and outdated cannabis criminalization policies, and deprive severely ill adults and children of a legal, medicinal drug they have no problem profiting on the creation of medical cannabis as a whole.